Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Have fun," she whispered.

 Allison took his hand and led him to the shower.
 He stumbled along behind her, hard as a hammer-handle, and took a last breath of the shirt as he felt her undo it.
-It made sense not to get it wet in the shower, but he would have liked to enjoy that scent just a little longer…
+It made sense not to get it wet in the shower, but he would have liked to enjoy that scent just a little longer...

 The moment his head was free, Allison pushed him into the shower and followed him in.

 Julian had been right: Two people in the shower were inevitably pressed *right* up against one another.
 Allison slithered past him with a wicked smile, turned the water on, then squeezed some soap into her palm.

 When she pressed that palm to his chest, the cold soap sent a thrill through him.
-A thrill that she sustained by slowly smearing it down his chest, down his belly…
+A thrill that she sustained by slowly smearing it down his chest, down his belly...

 He shut his eyes and wondered whether she’d done something similar to Xiù.
-He doubted it… but it was a pleasant mental image.
+He doubted it... but it was a pleasant mental image.

 A slippery hand wrapped around his cock, and Allison nibbled hungrily on his neck before whispering in his ear.